-One thing you should think about when choosing a binding is your riding style.
+One thing to consider when choosing a binding is your riding style.
 Are you just starting out?
 Do you session the terrain park all day?
 Or do you prefer to charge the entire mountain?

-Main Snowboard Binding Types
+Snowboard Binding Types

 Snowboard Binding Compatibility

-Knowing whether your not your bindings are compatible with your snowboard is another important factor to consider when picking out bindings.
+Knowing whether your not your bindings are compatible with your snowboard is another key factor to consider when picking out bindings.
 Today most bindings are designed to work across different mounting systems.
 The main four types are 2x4, 4x4, Burton 3D, and Channel.

 Burton Re:Flex vs. EST Bindings

 Re:Flex bindings can be mounted to boards that have the Channel system, 3D system, or to a standard 2x4 or 4x4 system.
 Burton EST bindings bring out the best of the Channel and provide the ultimate performance, versatility and comfort.
 EST bindings can only mount to the Channel system.
 There are a few bindings from other manufacturers can be adapted to work with the Channel System by purchasing separate compatible discs.

 We hope we've been able to help you get an idea of what to look for in a snowboard binding, as well as the different binding types, and different mounting systems.